SolidBlock-cn/mishanguc/UpdateLog-en.md

         - `normal` (default): Normally changes block color.
         - `random`: Randomly sets block color.
         - `invert`: Sets block color to an opposite color.
-        - `hue`: Set the hue of block color to the hue of a specified color, and saturation and luminosity remains.
+      - `hue`: Sets the hue of the block color to that of a specified color while retaining its saturation and luminosity.
-        - `hue_and_saturation`: Set the hue and saturation of block color to hue and saturation of a specified color, and luminosity remains.
+      - `hue_and_saturation`: Sets the hue and saturation of the block color to those of a specified color while retaining its luminosity.
         - `hue_rotate`: Rotates the hue of block color.
 When using while holding Shift, the rotation will be in an opposite direction.
         - `saturation_change`: Increases the saturation of block color.
 When using while holding Shift, the saturation will be decreased.
         - `brightness_change`: Increases the luminosity of block color.
 When using while holding Shift, the luminosity will be decreased.
         - In the inventory, except for `normal` which provides multiple tools with different opacity, each of the above provides one tool.
-    - Amount of modification applied to color is controlled by component `mishanguc:color_change_amount`, where the type is float, and is used to specify the amount of modification to hue, saturation or luminosity.
-In the items in creative inventory, hue rotation amount is 1/24 by default, and saturation and luminosity's modification amount is 0.1 by default.
+  - The amount of color modification is controlled by the `mishanguc:color_change_amount` component, whose type is float.
+It specifies the amount by which the hue, saturation, or luminosity is modified.
+For items in the creative inventory, the default hue rotation amount is 1/24, while the default saturation and luminosity modification amount is 0.1.
-    - Note: Non-custom-colored blocks which can be converted to custom-colored blocks, when converting custom-colored blocks, takes the *map color* of the original block as an initial color, so it is normal its color differs from the color presented in custom-colored blocks.
+  - Note: When a non-custom-colored block is converted to a custom-colored block, the *map color* of the original block is used as the initial color.
+Therefore, it is normal for its color to differ from the color displayed by custom-colored blocks.
     - Note: If you decrease the saturation to 0 (gray) with color tool that modifies saturation, or change the luminosity to 0 (black) or 1 (white) with color tool that modifies luminosity, then the color's hue will be 0 or 1 (red), and saturation will be 0.
 For example, if you decrease the saturation to 0, and then increase it, it will only be red.
 If you change luminosity to 0 or 1 and then increase or decrease it, it will be only gray.
 - Now you can select multiple lines when editing signs.
     - Select text box while holding Ctrl to multi-select.
 Select selected text box while holding Ctrl to deselect it.
     - Select text box while holding Shift to select continuous multiple text boxes at once.
-    - It is supported to operate multiple lines at ones, including adding, deleting, modifying styles or inputting text.
+  - Multiple lines can be operated on at once, including adding, deleting, modifying styles, and entering text.
 If you increase or decrease their size, position coordinate, rotation, the modification is applied relatively to multiple lines.
 For properties such as color, or setting custom values, multiple lines will be set the same value.
     - The Tab-key behavior when selecting multiple lines may be unstable.
 - Fixed the issue that players in Adventure Mode using slab tools with `CanDestroy` NBT tag (or component) cannot destroy blocks correctly.